Trump, finally, takes the coronavirus emergency seriously - KEYT | KCOY

 It will take more than one serious news conference to turn the tide of the pandemic.
 And Trump must prove in the coming days he has the focus to lead more than fitfully and that he can command the complicated machinery of the federal government and corral Americans behind him.

-But it was such an unusual performance by the President that he may stand a chance of shocking watching viewers into action and getting them to fully understand the desolate reality of the coming weeks.
+Still, Trump’s performance on Monday was so unusual that he may stand a chance of shocking watching viewers into action and getting them to fully understand the desolate reality of the coming weeks.

 Trump urged Americans to avoid discretionary travel and social gatherings of more than 10 people.
 He said older people should stay home, as should those with preexisting medical conditions.
 Anyone who is sick should not go out and whole households were told to quarantine, not just the ill family member.